Check Out These 12 Creative Book Launch Ideas

 9. Invite the press

 Your publicity team may already be on this, but it’s a good idea to reach out to any connections you have in the media.
-For nonfiction authors, this is a great opportunity to show your depth of knowledge on the subject and position yourself as a potential guest on news or talk shows.
+For nonfiction authors, this is a great opportunity to show your depth of knowledge on the subject and position yourself as a potential guest on the news or talk shows.
+The more you can spread the word about your launch, the more successful it will be.

 10. Create a contest

-Especially for indie authors, the most important aspect of a book launch is the chance to engage with your fans.
+The most important aspect of a book launch is the chance to engage with your fans, especially for indie authors.
 Make your event as interactive as possible by creating a contest in the run-up to the event.
 Maybe you’ve crowdsourced your cover design and will announce the winning cover.
 Or, perhaps you’ve asked your fans to write a song or produce a music video inspired by your work.
 Be sure to invite the winners to your event and congratulate them on social media.

 11. Host a workshop or pop-up event